Art Museum Z33: A new building

 In January 2020, a completely new chapter starts for Z33 as House for Contemporary Art, Design & Architecture.
 With the arrival of the new artistic director Adinda Van Geystelen, they closed the chapter in the beguinage permanently.
 Z33 moves to Bonnefantenstraat 1, where Vleugel 58 and Vleugel 19 merge into one 4,600 m^{2} exhibition space, where three to four exhibitions can be presented simultaneously.

 With Vleugel 19, the new exhibition wing by Italian architect Francesca Torzo, Z33 is attracting international attention.
-The building won the Piranesi Award (2018), the Italian Architecture Prize (2020), the Moira Gemill Prize of Emerging Architecture (2020) and a nomination for the longlist of the Mies van der Rohe Award 2022.
+The building won the Piranesi Award (2018), the Italian Architecture Prize (2020), the Moira Gemmill Prize for Emerging Architecture (2020) and a nomination for the longlist of the Mies van der Rohe Award 2022.
 Due to the COVID-19 pandemic, the new Z33 programme started from 21 May 2020.